Sport Management - Shorter University

 OEG2:

-o Building upon the 2021-2022 academic year, we have continued to be creative and innovative in the way we develop partnerships and opportunities for our students.
-We have brought in multiple guest speakers ranging from recreation to professional based career professionals for our students to network and gain invaluable insight into the sports world.
-We will continue to grow our presence in the local and surrounding region to ensure our students have internship opportunities readily available.
+o Building upon previous academic years, we have continued to be creative and innovative in the way we develop partnerships and opportunities for our students.
+We have brought in multiple guest speakers ranging from recreation to professional based industry professionals for our students to network and gain invaluable insight into the sports world.
+We will continue to grow our presence in the local and surrounding region to ensure our students have volunteer and internship opportunities readily available.
 A focus on finding the most pertinent and valuable internship for each student will be a key priority of our staff as we continue to build these partnerships specifically for each student.
-Our student group (Hawks Sports Society) has also increased their presence within the community in terms of fundraising opportunities and community engagement.
-They also successfully worked Holiday Hoopsgiving in Atlanta, Georgia for the second consecutive year among taking part in other experiential learning opportunities.
+We successfully worked Holiday Hoopsgiving in Atlanta, Georgia for the third consecutive year along with taking part in other experiential learning opportunities such as the Coach Wooden Citizen Cup and various other community and regional events.
+We also instituted and successfully began a Global Experience trip that allowed six students to travel to Ghana and teach business principles to Ghanaian business owners throughout the country.
+This was done in partnership with Global Servants.
+In regard to our social media initiative, we have decided to consolidate our presence to best highlight the entire College of Business and not each degree program.
+We have begun this campaign by building our Facebook profile and plan to release other social media profiles on other platforms throughout the upcoming academic year.
+Additionally, we were able to expand our internship opportunities for students by engaging in 12 new internship opportunities.

 OEG3:

 o We successfully maintained and expanded a closer relationship with our athletics department which directly aligns with our internship and volunteer/experiential learning goals for the benefit of both programs and all students involved.
-Dr. Ross and Dr. Conkle implemented an experiential learning opportunity in which two of our classes were mandated to work various events and home games as organized by the Shorter University athletics department.
+Dr. Ross and Dr. Conkle implemented an experiential learning opportunity in which two of the program’s courses were mandated to work various events and home games as organized by the Shorter University Athletics’ Department.
 Between these opportunities and the internships solidified between both parties, students were able to receive valuable information and better understand both event and facility management components while adding to their resumes.
-We aim to strengthen and continue to expand this relationship and become even more involved next academic year.
+Although this past year displayed a record 11 students completing their internship within Shorter University Athletics’ Department, we aim to strengthen and continue to expand this relationship and become even more involved next academic year.

 OEG4: